Computing & ICT, Business Studies & Economics

 The courses we run

-Computer science is a compulsory subject and is taught to all of our students at KS3 and students will follow either the GCSE Computer Science from OCR or a Certificate in Digital Applications through to public examination level.
+Computer science is a compulsory subject and is taught to all of our students at KS3.
+At KS4 students will follow a BTEC Digital Information Technology course and may also choose to take the OCR GCSE Computer Science.

 In Year 11 students undertake an eSafety course which leads to an optional qualification and builds on the eSafety curriculum students receive throughout their time at GBHS.